mbudnek/google-home-hubitat-community/README.md

     - Unmuted Value:  The value that the Mute State Attribute will report when the device is unmuted.
 Defaults to `unmuted`.
     - Mute Command:  A device command used to mute the device.
 Should accept no parameters.
 Maps to `mute` by default.
     - Unmute Command:  A device command used to unmute the device.
 Should accept no parameters.
 Maps to `unmute` by default.

+# Global Settings

+## Global PIN Codes

+These PIN Codes apply to **all** device types that have **Actions requireng PIN** set.
+They function in the same manner as the per-device-type PIN Codes.
+This allows a single user/pin combination to apply to all security actions.
+- IE: If you have both a Door Lock Device Type and a Garage Door Device Type that have the unlock and the open actions secured respectivly, these pins will apply to both device types.
+This removes the need to maintain the same user and pin combination for the two device types seperately.

+Note that using the Global PIN Codes does not preclude the use of the per-device-type codes; that is, you can use both.
+If you have users that should have access to control everything, then use the Global PIN Codes; for the other users, you can set them up on the specific device type
+- IE: Mr. Smith should have access to the entire system - setup a Global PIN; Johnny Jr. should have access to only the Door Locks - setup a user/pin on the Door Lock Device Type